zakwarren/nightsawayforms/docs/userGuide.md

 activities like sailing.

-nightsawayforms comes with a default kit list JSON file, which it deploys on startup if the file doesn't already exist.
+nightsawayforms comes with a default kit list JSON file, which it deploys on start-up if the file doesn't already exist.
 This can be edited with your own categories and kit list.
 Details on this can be found under the advanced usage section.

-###Risk assessment
+### Risk assessment

 The risk assessment uses a JSON file to provide it with all the possible options that could be included.
 These are grouped into